-- 1. For the quarterly period ended March 31, 2019 - 2.
+1. For the quarterly period ended June 30, 20 19 2.
 Commission identification number 21134 3.
-BIR Tax Identification No. 000-234-398 - 4.
-Exact name of issuer as specified in its charter VITARICH CORPORATION - 5.
-Province, country or other jurisdiction of incorporation or organization BULACAN - 6.
-Industry Classification Code: (SEC Use Only) - 7.
-Address of issuer's principal office Postal Code

-MARILAO-SAN JOSE ROAD, STA.
-ROSA I, MARILAO, BULACAN 3019

-8. Issuer's telephone number, including area code

-843-3033 connecting to all departments

-9. Former name, former address and former fiscal year, if changed since last report

-N/A

-10. Securities registered pursuant to Sections 8 and 12 of the Code, or Sections 4 and 8 of the RSA

-Title of each Class Number of shares of common stock outstanding and amount of debt outstanding

-Common Stock

-11. Are any or all of the securities listed on a Stock Exchange?

-Yes [√] No []

-If yes, state the name of such Stock Exchange and the class/es of securities listed therein:

-Philippine Stock Exchange, Inc.

-Common

-- 12. Indicate by check mark whether the registrant: - (a) has filed all reports required to be filed by Section 17 of the Code and SRC Rule 17 thereunder or Sections 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections 26 and 141 of the Corporation Code of the Philippines, during the preceding twelve (12) months (or for such shorter period the registrant was required to file such reports)

-Yes [√] No []

-(b) has been subject to such filing requirements for the past ninety (90) days.

-Yes[] No[√]
+BIR Tax Identification No o.
+000-234-398 4.
+Exact name of issuer as specified in its cha rter VITARICH CORPORATIO ON 5.
+Province, country or other jurisdiction of inc orporation or organization BU I LACAN 6.
+Industry Classification Code: (SEC Use Only) 7.
+Address of issuer's principal office Postal Code MARILAO-SAN JOSE ROAD, STA.
+ROSA A I, MARILAO, BULACAN 3019 8.
+Issuer's telephone number, including area of code 843-3033 connecting to all departments 9.
+Former name, former address and former f iscal year, if changed since las st report N/A 10. .
+Securities registered pursuant to Sections 8 and 12 of the Code, or Secti ons 4 and 8 of the RSA Title of each Class Number of shares of stock outstanding and amour - Common Stock 3,054,334,0 14 11. .
+Are any or all of the securities listed on a S tock Exchange?
+Yes [√] No [ ] If yes, state the name of such Stock Excha ange and the class/es of secur ities listed therein: Philippine Stock Exchange, Inc. Common 12. .
+Indicate by check mark whether the registr ant: (a) has filed all reports required to be thereunder or Sections 11 of the Report and 141 of the Corporation Code months (or for such shorter period) SA and RSA Rule 11(a)-1 the e of the Philippines, during the reunder, and Sections 26 ne preceding twelve (12 Yes [√] No [ ] (b) has been subject to such filing req uirements for the past ninety ( 90) days.
+Yes [ ] No [√]

 Annex A

-SEC Number 21134 File Number
+SEC Number 21134

+File Number

 VITARICH CORPORATION AND SUBSIDIARIES

 (Company's Full Name)

 Marilao- San Jose Road, Sta.
 Rosa.
-I. Marilao, Bulacan
+I. Marilao, Bula acan

 (Company's Address)

 843-30-33 connecting to all departments

 (Telephone Number)

+(Year Ending)

-(Year Ending) (Month & day)
+(Month & day)

+Quarterly Consolidated

-Quarterly Consolidated Unaudited Financial Statements
+Unaudited Financial Statements

 Form Type

 Amendment Designation (If Applicable)

-March 31, 2019
+June 30, 2019

+Julie 30, 2013

 Period Ended Date